sebastianbergmann/phploc/README.md

 ## Installation

-There a two supported ways of installing PHPLOC.
+There are three supported ways of installing PHPLOC.

-You can use the [PEAR Installer](http://pear.php.net/manual/en/guide.users.commandline.cli.php) to download and install PHPLOC as well as its dependencies.
-You can also download a [PHP Archive (PHAR)](http://php.net/phar) of PHPLOC that has all required dependencies of PHPLOC bundled in a single file.
+You can use the [PEAR Installer](http://pear.php.net/manual/en/guide.users.commandline.cli.php) or [Composer](http://getcomposer.org/) to download and install PHPLOC as well as its dependencies.
+You can also download a [PHP Archive (PHAR)](http://php.net/phar) of PHPLOC that has all required (as well as some optional) dependencies of PHPLOC bundled in a single file.

 ### PEAR Installer